 "TCRG" stands for "Teastus Coimisium le Rinci Gaelacha" which translates to "Commission Irish Dancing Teacher."
 A teacher who has passed their examinations with the Irish Dancing Commission is a certified teacher and his or her students are eligible to compete in local, regional, national and international competitions.
 An ADCRG is a registered adjudicator with the Irish Dancing Commission, and is eligible to judge competitions worldwide.

 WHERE CAN I FIND PRACTICE MUSIC?

-We highly recommend the Feis App, available for purchase for iPhone and Android devices.
+We highly recommend the Feis App, available for iPhone and Android devices.